-New Testing Requirements for Teacher Education and Educational Leadership programs
+New Testing Requirements for Teacher Education

 The New York State Education Department (NYSED) has implemented legislation (NYSED Transformation Act of 2015) that requires schools of education such as the Thelma P. Lally School of Education at The College of Saint Rose to adopt rigorous selection criteria in admission of its graduate students.
 These selection criteria must include scores on the Graduate Record Examination (GRE) or other Miller Analogies Test (MAT).